-It’s been a year since we started publishing daily updates on the COVID-19 infection, details of good work done by local governments and local administrations, distressed citizens, and expert advice on health precautions.
+It’s been a year since we started publishing daily updates on the COVID-19 infection, details of good work done by local governments and local administrations, information about the citizens in distress due to COVID-19, and expert advice on health precautions.
 You can click here to see the daily updates related to COVID-19.
-The Ministry of Health has requested in a press release not to hold meetings, gatherings, gatherings, seminars, meetings, and gatherings across the country.
-Similarly, a statement issued by the Ministry of Home Affairs states that “no crowd in public places, mask sanitizer and physical distance should be maintained while using public transport and action will be taken as per the Infectious Diseases Act, 2020.”
-Similar information has been issued by various district administration offices.
-In the space of a year, the condition of COVID-19 has returned to its old place, experts said.
-Dr. Baburam Marasini, an infectious disease specialist, says that the situation will be serious if the lessons learned from the past are delayed.
+The Ministry of Health and Population of Nepal has requested in a press release on March 21, 2021, not to hold meetings, gatherings, seminars, meetings, and gatherings across the country.
+Similarly, the statement also instructs “not to crowd in public places, wear a mask and use sanitizer and maintain a physical distance of public transport or else action will be taken as per the Infectious Diseases Act, 2020.”
+Similar information has been issued by various district administration offices as well.
+According to the experts, the condition of COVID-19 has returned to its previous state within a year.
+Dr. Baburam Marasini, an infectious disease specialist, says that the situation will be serious if the lessons learned from the past are neglected.
 He says there is no alternative to learning from past mistakes and taking health precautions.

 COVID-19 Infection Statistics and Nepal

-The Nobel Coronavirus (COVID-19) has spread to many parts of the world.
+The COVID-19 has spread in many countries of the world.
 The United States, Brazil, India, France, Russia, the United Kingdom, Italy, Turkey, Spain, and Germany are among the top 10 countries in the world infected with COVID-19.
-In these 10 countries alone, 83,099,680 people have been infected as of April 1, 2021, while 131, 74,617 people have been infected worldwide, according to worldometer.
-In SAARC countries, 13 million 9 thousand 900 people have been infected and Nepal ranks fourth in terms of the number of infected.
-A total of 277,461 people have been infected in Nepal till March 30.
-According to worldmeter, Nepal is ranked 50th among the most infected countries. world meter lists 221 countries.
+Within these 10 countries, there are 83,099,680 people infected with COVID-19 as of April 1, 2021.
+Worldometer states that 130,174,617 people have been infected worldwide.
+Within the SAARC countries, 13,009,900 people have been infected and Nepal ranks fourth in terms of the number of infected people.
+According to worldometer, Nepal is ranked 50th among the most infected countries.
+Worldometer has 221 countries on its list.
 Less than one percent of Nepal’s population has been infected with COVID-19.
-A total of 2,275,540 swabs have been tested in Nepal as of April 3, and 277,461 people have been infected with COVID-19.
-If this number is considered a tested person and infected person, then 12 percent of the total test people can be said to have confirmed COVID-19.
+A total of 2,275,540 swabs has been tested in Nepal as of April 3, and 277,461 people have been infected with COVID-19.
+Therefore, out of the total number of tests conducted, 12 percent of people were diagnosed positive.

 Status of insurance payment of COVID-19

-According to the Insurance Committee, insurance claims worth Rs 5 billion have already been paid.
-According to the data published by the Insurance Committee till March 20, the insurance companies have paid the amount.
-So far, 86,612 people have claimed Covid-19 insurance in the insurance company and 53,324 people have received payment.
-Of which, the insurance company has paid Rs 5.14 billion.
-According to the committee, 22,403 files have been sent to the Epidemiology and Disease Control Division (EDCD) of the Department of Health Services for verification, and 13,353 files have been verified and have come to Shikhar Insurance.
-Similarly, 9,163 files are being processed in EDCD at present.
+According to the Insurance Committee, insurance claims worth NRs Five Billion has already been paid.
+According to the data published by the Insurance Committee till March 20, the insurance companies have paid the claimed amount.
+So far, 86,612 people have claimed COVID-19 insurance in the insurance companies and 53,324 people have received the payment.
+The insurance company has paid NRs 5.14 billion.
+According to the committee, 22,403 files have been sent to the Epidemiology and Disease Control Division (EDCD) of the Department of Health Services for verification, and 13,353 files have been verified and have reached Shikhar Insurance which has been working as a bridge between the Insurance Committee and other Insurance Companies.
+Similarly, right now 9,163 files are being processed in EDCD.

 COVID-19 and human rights

-Due to the infection of COVID-19, all kinds of human rights issues of the individual were comparatively overshadowed.
-Despite the fact that the right to health is a fundamental right guaranteed by the constitution, in the meantime, Nepali citizens have not been able to enjoy that right easily.
-According to INSEC representatives, there have been problems such as mistreatment of health workers, lack of medicines, and health workers in health facilities.
-Obstacles to the enjoyment of human rights enshrined in the constitution caused problems even in the daily life of the citizens.
-The quarantine system was not well maintained, thousands of Nepalis from India were not treated properly, health care was neglected, human rights defenders, including health workers, journalists and teachers were beaten and abused, and violence against women and children became public during this period.
-An order was issued in the name of the government to make the coronavirus test free.
+Due to the infection of COVID-19, all kinds of human rights issues of the individuals are comparatively overshadowed.
+Even though the right to health is a fundamental right guaranteed by the constitution of Nepal, Nepali citizens have not been able to access this right easily due to the pandemic.
+According to INSEC representatives, there have been problems such as mistreatment of health workers, lack of medicines, and health workers in health institutions.
+There were obstacles to the access of human rights mentioned in the constitution and it caused problems even in the daily life of the citizens.
+The quarantines were not well maintained, thousands of Nepalis returning from India were not treated properly, health care was neglected, human rights defenders, including health workers, journalists and teachers were beaten and abused, and violence against women and children increased public during this period.
+A mandamus was issued by the Supreme Court in the name of the government to make the COVID-19 test free.
 The Constitution of Nepal states that every citizen has the right to receive free basic health care from the state.
-Corona infections cannot be treated for free, the health ministry said, adding that government hospitals treating corona for free had published a list of amounts to be deposited before a patient could be admitted.
-Demanding a review of the Supreme Court’s order that citizens have a constitutional right to receive free testing and treatment for the COVID-19 infection, the government requested a review on October 30.
-The apex court rejected the petition on November 6.
-With this order, the government was forced to provide free treatment to Corona-infected citizens.
+On October 1, 2020, after the Ministry of Health and Population declared that they could not treat the patients of COVID-19 for free, hospitals treating the patients for free had published a list of amounts to be deposited before a patient could be admitted.
+Demanding to review the Supreme Court’s order that the citizens have a constitutional right to receive free testing and treatment for the COVID-19 infection, the government had requested a review on October 1, 2020.
+The Supreme Court had dismissed the petition on November 5, 2020.
+With this order, the government was forced to provide free treatment for the patients of COVID-19.

 The way forward

-It is necessary to make proper use of the social, economic, and political changes in Nepali society, the level of consciousness, the increase in literacy.
-It is necessary to continue the good practices of the government over a period of one year and to improve the aspects that need to be improved through the government machinery.
-As it is important to follow the health discipline to prevent the spread of COVID-19 infection within a period of one year, it is necessary to raise public awareness for this.
-The readiness of all three levels of government is needed to provide alternative employment to those who lost their jobs due to the closure of factories and industries during this period.
-It is necessary for the governments of all three levels to put forward a policy of protection in the face of the pain and suffering of the common people.
-Following the health discipline, running your daily routine as per the advice of experts can prevent the infection of COVID-19.
+It is necessary to make proper use of the social, economic, and political changes, consciousness, and increased literacy in Nepali society.
+It is necessary to continue the good practices of the government which were introduced over the period of one year and to also improve the aspects that need to be improved through the government mechanism.
+It is important to follow the health protocols to prevent the spread of COVID-19 infection within a period of one year, and it is necessary to raise public awareness for this.
+The willingness of all three levels of government is needed to provide alternative employment to those who lost their jobs due to the closure of factories and industries during this period.
+The governments of all three levels must put forward a policy of protection for the suffering of the common people.
+Following the health, managing the daily routine as per the advice of experts can prevent the infection of COVID-19.